 The large holes in the frame were wrapped in with thin metal wires to prevent the grid texture from showing through the surface of the cloak.

 To make the rigid frame structure more comfortable to wear, an inner padding was made from thick sheets of polyester batting.

-To contain all the stray fluff of the padding, an outer lining was made from black velvet that had a similar texture to the cloak.
+To constrain all the stray fluff of the padding, an outer lining was made from black velvet that had a similar texture to the cloak.

-The inner padding was stitched onto the frame along the vertical wires with a thick thread.
+The inner padding was hand-sewn onto the frame along the vertical wires with a thick thread.

 The extra length of soft materials underneath the frame structure would further smooth out the transition between the frame and my body when the cloak is draped over it.

-The edges of the black velvet and polyester batting were sewn together by a sewing machine.
+The edges of the black velvet and polyester batting were sewn together on a sewing machine.

 An outer layer of polyester batting would further smooth out the grid texture of the frame structure.

-The outer padding was neatly hand-stitched onto the inner padding and the frame tubing for the mask.
+The outer padding was neatly hand-sewn onto the inner padding and the frame tubing for the mask.